 The most popular approach to this would be to value the assets at fair market value, then subtract the liabilities at fair market value.
 This is referred to as the adjusted net assets method, which falls within the asset approach.
 By valuing both assets and liabilities at fair market value, the business buyer can have a strong understanding of the remaining equity value of the business.

 How is it calculated: identify the fair market value of the assets (both on and off One of the major financial statements for a business that reports a company’s assets, liabilities, and stockholders’ equity typically in that order.
-Assets and liabilities are also listed from most to least liquid.) and then subtract the fair market value of the liabilities
+Assets and…) and then subtract the fair market value of the liabilities

 When to use it: Best used for a business buyer that is only interested in the net assets of the business or a business seller looking to liquidate their business as quickly as possible